Lersgeeb/AutoHashcat/README.md

 We can skip stages of the process using [q].
 AutoHashcat will just proceed to the next battery of cracking.

-We can modify the script to add or remove masks and rules as needed.
+We can modify the script to add or remove wordlists, masks and rules as needed in the WORDLISTS, MASKS, AND RULES variables

 I have made an effort to order the rules and masks in order of execution time.